shubhpsd/shubhpsd.github.io/content/blog/portfolio-website.md

 ---
-title: "Building a Modern Portfolio Website with Hugo and GitHub Pages"
+title: "Building a Modern Portfolio Website with Hugo and Gruvbox Theme"
-date: 2025-05-22
+date: 2025-01-28
 draft: false
 description:
-  "Creating a clean, professional portfolio website using Hugo static site generator, custom CSS, and automated deployment"
+  "Creating a professional portfolio website using Hugo static site generator, Gruvbox theme, JSON Resume integration, and optimized CSS architecture"
 tags:
   [
     "hugo",
     "web-development",
     "github-pages",
     "portfolio",
+    "gruvbox",
+    "json-resume",
+    "css-optimization",
     "static-site",
-    "css",
-    "automation",
   ]
 toc: true
 ---

-Every developer needs a professional online presence.
-This website represents my journey in creating a clean, fast, and maintainable portfolio using modern web development practices and static site generation.
+Building a professional developer portfolio requires balancing aesthetics, performance, and maintainability.
+This website represents my approach to creating a modern, fast, and content-focused portfolio using Hugo's static site generation power combined with the distinctive Gruvbox theme.

 ## Design Philosophy {#design-philosophy}

-When designing this portfolio, I followed several key principles:
+The foundation of this portfolio rests on several key principles:

-**Simplicity First**: Clean, minimalist design focusing on content over flashy effects **Performance**: Fast loading times with optimized assets and static generation **Accessibility**: Proper semantic HTML and responsive design **Professionalism**: Removed unnecessary emojis and distractions for a business-ready appearance **Blog-Centric**: Emphasis on sharing knowledge and project insights
+**Retro-Modern Aesthetic**: Utilizing the Gruvbox color scheme for a distinctive, high-contrast design that's both nostalgic and professional

+**Performance-First**: Critical CSS inlining and optimized asset delivery for sub-second load times

+**Content-Centric**: Clean typography and layout that prioritizes readability and knowledge sharing

+**Structured Data**: JSON Resume integration for maintainable and standardized professional information

+**Developer Experience**: Modern tooling with PostCSS, automated deployment, and comprehensive linting

 ## Technology Stack